Difficulty

 Prepare the Workspace

-- Look for a clean space with a flat surface.
+Before you can solder jewelry, you need to prepare your workspace.
+Look for a clean space with a flat surface.
 A desk or large table is an ideal starting point.
-Working in a well-ventilated, but not drafty, space is ideal.
+Working in a well-ventilated, but not drafty, area is best.

 Consider Your Safety

-- Add a respirator or fume extractor to your setup.
-These can help you avoid breathing in soldering flux and fumes.
+- Wear a respirator mask, so you don’t breathe in soldering flux and fumes.

 - Never work when you’re tired or distracted.
 Soldering torches can harm you if you’re not focused on the job at hand.